danieljsharpe/DISCOTRESS/documentation.md

 ## Main keywords

 **NNODES** _int_
-  mandatory, number of nodes in the Markov chain
+  mandatory, number of nodes in the Markov chain.

 **NEDGES** _int_
-  mandatory, number of (bidirectional) edges in the Markov chain
+  mandatory, number of (bidirectional) edges in the Markov chain.

 **WRAPPER** _str_
   mandatory, employ a \`wrapping' enhanced sampling strategy for accelerating the observation of rare events.
 Options: